-'Trauma and Recovery: Brain & Body in Search for the Living Past' by Peter Levine, PhD
+'Trauma and Recovery: Brain and Body in Search for the Living Past' by Peter Levine, PhD

 This is a book that builds on itself, ideas expanding into other ideas, opening up vistas that are thought-provoking and challenging.
 The book starts out with a very clear review of the categories of memory which I have learned about 1000 times and still they just won’t stick.
 I’m undecided if being unable to remember the different categories of memory is a concerning issue or not!